BlondeBurrito/hexagonal_pathfinding_astar/README.md

 # hexagonal_pathfinding_astar

 This library is an implementation of the A-Star pathfinding algorithm tailored for traversing a bespoke collection of weighted hexagons.
-It's intended to calculate the most optimal path to a target hexagon where you are traversing from the center of one hexagon to the next along a line orthogonal to a hexagon edge.
+It's intended to calculate the most optimal path to a target hexagon where you are traversing from the centre of one hexagon to the next along a line orthogonal to a hexagon edge.

 It's rather different in that it follows a convention whereby a hexagon has a measurement which reflects the difficulty of traversing a distance over time called complexity (don't ask why I didn't name it velocity).